fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Get-AzureADUserRegisteredDevice.md

 ```

 ### -Top
-The maximum number of records to return.
+Specifies The maximum number of records to return.

 ```yaml
 Type: Int32